The Personal Finance Moves That Compound — What Financially Independent People Actually Did Differently

 Step 5: Automate Your Savings (Pay Yourself First)

-• Day 15: Review spending; transfer any surplus to debt payment or extra savings.
+• Day 15: Transfer surplus toward debt or savings

 Health Insurance: